Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 - 🌐 **Personalized Interface**: Choose between a freshly designed search landing page and the classic chat UI from Settings > Interface, allowing for a tailored experience.

-- 📦 **Pip Install Method**: Installation of Sage WebUI can be accomplished via the command `pip install sage-open-webui`, which streamlines the process and makes it more accessible to new users.
-For further information, please visit: https://pypi.org/project/sage-open-webui/.
+- 📦 **Pip Install Method**: Installation of Sage.is AI-UI can be accomplished via the command `pip install sage-is-ai-ui`, which streamlines the process and makes it more accessible to new users.
+For further information, please visit: https://pypi.org/project/sage-is-ai-ui/.

-- 🌈 **Theme Customization**: Personalize your Sage WebUI experience with a range of options, including a variety of solid, yet sleek themes, customizable chat background images, and three mode options: Light, Dark, or OLED Dark mode - or let *Her* choose for you! ;)
+- 🌈 **Theme Customization**: Personalize your Sage.is AI-UI experience with a range of options, including a variety of solid, yet sleek themes, customizable chat background images, and three mode options: Light, Dark, or OLED Dark mode - or let *Her* choose for you! ;)

 - 🖼️ **Custom Background Support**: Set a custom background from Settings > Interface to personalize your experience.